Fulbourn: Employment and commerce

 Since World War II most residents in employment have worked outside the village, in Cambridge or elsewhere.
 Many find work at the nearby Addenbrookes Hospital.
 Within the village itself there is employment in small industrial areas close to the former railway station and elsewhere to the north of the village.
 There are also professional offices in the former rectory and pumping station and a developing business park in redundant hospital buildings and in new buildings close by.
 Others are employed in service industries such as retail, and in education.
 Agriculture, though still important in terms of land use, only employs a small number of people.

 The village's business park is joined by the Capital Park on the site of the old hospital, which has many tens of thousands of square feet of office space.
 These parks enhance the area's business environment beyond what was started by the creation of the Science parks which date from the 1980s and 1990s.

-In the High Street there are a number of shops including a Co-op supermarket which offers also a cash point and postal services since the closure of the village Post Office in 2012, a butcher selling own-flock and local produce, a greengrocer selling produce from New Covent Garden Market and flowers, an estate agents, a chemist, second-hand shops for clothes and children's items, a used-car dealer, an antiques shop, a cappuccino bar, a beauty salon, a Chinese takeaway and a kebab shop, as well as "Twelve", the church office/meeting-room.
-In addition, there is a Tesco superstore within the parish, close to the hospital site though about 2.5 miles from the village centre.
-Along with the Fulbourn Community Centre (attached to the Townley Memorial Hall), perhaps the most important social centre in the village is the Six Bells pub, now owned by the White family and housed in a building that dates from the 15th century.
-Being historically "the last coaching stop on the way to Newmarket", Fulbourn at one time had over twenty public houses.
-There are now just three: the Six Bells in the High Street, The White Hart on Balsham Road, and the Hat & Rabbit (formally called Baker's Arms) on the corner of Teversham Road.

-The Cambridge Cat Clinic operates from Coxes Drove, off Cow Lane, delivering veterinary care to cats from the Cambridge area.

-Banks Grain own and operate a large grain and rice silo adjacent to the railway line.